alessandrolandra/meta-ppgInteraction/README.md

 KERNEL_MODULE_AUTOLOAD += "ppgreader"
 ```

-You can now build the new image by issuing the command:
+You can now build the new image. \
+If you are using a console only version, like the one that I used, the needed command is:
-`bitbake core-image-minimal`.
+`bitbake console-image`
+(You can do all these ... `bitbake core-image-minimal`).